 13. Use our names in conversation often

-The 90’s were a great time for metal man jewelry, Keanu Reeves, and Destiny’s Child dropping knowledge on the benefits of saying names.
-If you want to flatter and impress anyone – I mean, anyone – in the shortest amount of time, use their name within the first section of your conversation.
+Destiny’s Child was dropping this knowledge back in the ’90s.
+If you want to flatter and impress anyone—and I mean, anyone—in the shortest amount of time, use their name right away in you conversation.